Hawaii (1966 film)

 Hawaii is a 1966 American epic drama film directed by George Roy Hill.
 It is based on the eponymous 1959 novel by James A. Michener.
-It tells the story of an 1820s Yale University divinity student (Max von Sydow) who, accompanied by his new bride (Julie Andrews), becomes a Calvinist missionary in the Hawaiian Islands.
+It tells the story of an 1820s divinity student from Yale University who, accompanied by his new bride, becomes a Calvinist missionary in the Hawaiian Islands.
 It was filmed at Old Sturbridge Village, in Sturbridge, Massachusetts, and on the islands of Kauai and Oahu in Hawaii.

 The film was released on October 10, 1966.
-It received mixed reviews but was a box-office success.
+It received mixed to favorable reviews but was a box-office success.
 It received seven nominations at the 39th Academy Awards, including Best Supporting Actress (for Jocelyne LaGarde).

 Plot

-In 1819, Prince Keoki Kanakoa appeals to the Yale Divinity School to bring Christianity to the Islands of Hawaii.
-Newly ordained minister Reverend Abner Hale is among those who volunteer, but all missionaries must be married.
-Reverend Dr. Thorn introduces him to his young niece, Jerusha Bromley.
-Jerusha is in love with Captain Rafer Hoxworth, a whaler away at sea who has apparently forgotten her.
+In 1819, Prince Keoki Kanakoa appeals to the Yale Divinity School to bring Christianity to the Hawaiian Islands.
+Among the volunteers is newly ordained Reverend Abner Hale, who is required to be married before embarking on the mission.
+Reverend Thorn introduces Abner to his young niece, Jerusha Bromley, who is in love with Captain Rafer Hoxworth, a whaler currently away at sea.
+Believing Hoxworth has forgotten her, Jerusha agrees to marry Abner after a brief courtship.

-Abner and Jerusha marry and go to Lahaina, Maui, where Keoki is reunited with his parents and sister.
-The missionaries are shocked by what is considered the islanders' sinful ways.
-Half-naked girls have sex with sailors, and the natives worship Hawaiian idols.
-Worse, Keoki's father, Kelolo, is both the husband and biological brother of Keoki's mother Malama Kanakoa, the Aliʻi Nui (ruler) whom the natives consider a "sacred person".
-Incest is believed to maintain a pure royal bloodline, and Keoki is expected to marry his sister, Noelani, who will one day become the Ali'i Nui.
-However, Keoki, waiting to be ordained a Christian minister, rejects this, creating discord within his family.
+The couple, along with other missionaries and Keoki, sail to Lahaina on the island of Maui.
+They are shocked by what they see as the sinful ways of the islanders, including the practice of incest among the royal family.
+Keoki’s father, Kelolo, is both the husband and biological brother of his mother, Malama Kanakoa, the ruler of the island.
+This incestuous tradition is meant to preserve the royal bloodline, and Keoki, despite wanting to become a minister, is expected to marry his sister, Noelani, who is next in line to rule.

-The Hales live in a grass hut and work to build a church.
-Jerusha helps the natives and tries to end disfigured or deformed infants being drowned after rescuing an infant with a facial birthmark.
-After a difficult labor, Jerusha gives birth to her first child, a son named Micah.
-Abner baptizes his first convert, a young Hawaiian girl named Iliki who was given to the Hales as a servant.
+While other missionaries sail to Honolulu, the Hales remain in Lahaina, living in a grass hut as they work to build a church.
+Jerusha takes an active role in helping the natives, including efforts to end the practice of infanticide after rescuing a baby with a facial birthmark.
+After a challenging labor, she gives birth to a son, Micah.
+During a stopover in one of his whaling voyages, Rafer Hoxworth discovers Jerusha’s marriage to Abner and, filled with jealousy, threatens to kill Abner.
+Despite the tension, Abner baptizes his first convert, a young Hawaiian girl named Iliki, who was given to the Hales as a servant.